sk-zk/TruckLib/README.md

   coordinates are not known to it.
 Moving a locator node or a curve node which is tethered to a locator node will also cause issues.
   The editor will fix both of these once a curve node is moved or the properties dialog of the curve is closed.
 * External map data (which is how the Winter Wonderland map was included in the game) is not yet supported.
-* The HashFS v2 reader is able to extract, but not unpack, the packed .tobj format which .tobj/.dds pairs are converted to in this version of the format.

 ## License
 TruckLib is licensed under GPL v2 except for `CityHash.cs`.